-On the Wi-Fi / Common settings page, you can enable your wireless local area network (WLAN) and split it into parts.
+On the Wi-Fi / Common settings page, you can enable your wireless local area network (WLAN).

-Figure 80.
+Figure 105.
 Common settings of the wireless LAN.

 The Enable Wireless checkbox enables Wi-Fi connections.
 By default, the checkbox is selected.
 If you want to disable your WLAN, deselect the Enable Wireless checkbox.